skipper17/sddm/README.md

 ## Note
 This repo is re-implemention of our method on [guided diffusion](https://github.com/openai/guided-diffusion).
 Our initial implementation of the paper is based on [denoising-diffusion-pytorch](https://github.com/rosinality/denoising-diffusion-pytorch).

+## Edit
+mainly edit the gauss_diffusion/gauss_diffusion.py and the scripts/ae_sample.py